aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

   - Stash all local changes before git pull so they can be merged back in: git stash
   - Pull the latest repo files: git pull
   - Merge stashed local changes back into the latest script: git stash pop
     >Note: Warnings may appear related to any locally generated files (e.g. finding reports) which are not in the GitHub repo.
-This is safe to ignore as long as the naa-script.sh shows the local stashed changes are merged back in.
+This is safe to ignore as long as the prowler_scan.sh shows the local stashed changes are merged back in.

 ### **Resource Estimates**